ryantayag81/sql-data-cleaning-project/README.md

 # Duplicate Detection in Customer Table

 ## Objective
-Identify duplicate customer records in the customer table using SQL.
+Identify duplicate customer records in the customer table using different SQL techniques.

 ---